Line bundles on perfectoid covers: case of good reduction: The case of abeloid varieties

 The middle terms in the bottom row vanish since $K$ is perfectoid and thus $\Pic_v(\Spa(K))=1$.
-The second and fifth vertical arrows are isomorphisms by Proposition~\ref{p:H^i(wtA,O^+)}.
+The first and last vertical arrows are isomorphisms by Proposition~\ref{p:H^i(wtA,O^+)}.
 It follows that the middle morphism in the top row is an isomorphism.
-The case of $\wtt A$ is analogous. \end{proof} \begin{Lemma} Let $A$ be an (algebraic) abelian variety over any (algebraic) field $L$.
+The case of $\wtt A$ is analogous. \end{proof} \begin{Lemma} Let $A$ be an (algebraic) abelian variety over any field $L$.
 Then

 \end{Lemma} \begin{proof} This is entirely classical: The statement is clear on $\Pic^0$, since $[p]^{\ast}L=L^{\otimes p}$ for any $L\in \Pic^0(X)$.
 It thus suffices to see that for the N\'eron--Severi group,